awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 + Shard migration to the new set of data nodes is unsuccessful\.

 For detailed resolution steps in each of these situations, see [Why is my Amazon OpenSearch Service domain stuck in the "Processing" state?](https://aws.amazon.com/premiumsupport/knowledge-center/opensearch-domain-stuck-processing/)\.

+## Low EBS burst balance<a name="handling-errors-low-ebs-burst"></a>

+OpenSearch Service sends you a console notification when the EBS burst balance on one of your General Purpose \(SSD\) volumes is below 70%, and a follow\-up notification if the balance falls below 20%\.
+To fix this issue, first try making a minor change that triggers a [blue\-green deployment](managedomains-configuration-changes.md), which can sometimes resolve the problem\.
+If the issue persists, you can either scale up your cluster, or reduce the read and write IOPS so that the burst balance can be credited\.
+You can monitor EBS burst balance with the `BurstBalance` CloudWatch metric\.
+For more information, see [General Purpose SSD volumes \(gp2\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2)\.

 ## Can't enable audit logs<a name="troubleshooting-audit-logs-error"></a>